hyperledger/besu-docs/docs/private-networks/concepts/poa.md

 description: Besu proof of authority consensus protocols comparison
 ---

-# Comparing proof of authority consensus protocols
+# Proof of authority consensus

 Besu implements the QBFT, IBFT 2.0, and Clique proof of authority (PoA) [consensus protocols](../how-to/configure/consensus/index.md).
 PoA consensus protocols work when participants know each other and there is a level of trust